Glenn Firebaugh: Avoiding the ecological fallacy

 Researchers are said to commit the ecological fallacy when they make untested inferences about individual-level relationships from aggregate data.
 It is called a fallacy because it is based on the problematic assumption that relationships at one level of aggregation also hold at another level of aggregation.
-To illustrate, consider the fact that George Wallace, a four-term governor of Alabama and well-known segregationist who ran as a third-party candidate well in the 1968 US Presidential election, received a higher share of votes in regions with higher percentages of blacks.
+To illustrate, consider the fact that George Wallace, a four-term governor of Alabama and well-known segregationist who ran as a third-party candidate well in the 1968 US presidential election, received a higher share of votes in regions with higher percentages of blacks.
 From this one might erroneously conclude that blacks were disproportionately inclined to vote for Wallace (post-election surveys showed that, while one in eight whites voted for Wallace, virtually no blacks did).

 Firebaugh has contributed to this literature by delineating theoretical conditions or rules under which it is possible to infer individual-level relationships from aggregate data.
 These conditions are important because researchers are subject to the ecological fallacy in virtually all the social and behavioral sciences - from history to political science to epidemiology – since individual-level data often are unavailable.

 Decomposing social change

+Decomposition in the social sciences is a methodological approach that breaks down aggregate social change into its underlying components.
+By partitioning a complex social outcome into contributing factors, researchers can better understand the sources of change, which is particularly useful for studying gradual, quantifiable transformations in public opinion, economic inequality, and demographic trends.

+Glenn Firebaugh developed a decomposition framework that distinguishes between individual-level change—shifts in attitudes, behaviors, or attributes within a population—and population composition change (e.g., generational replacement).
+Unlike many prior decomposition approaches, which were primarily used in economic and demographic research, Firebaugh's method specifically adapted decomposition techniques to study social change using repeated cross-sectional studies.

+His approach builds on Evelyn M. Kitagawa's (1955) Blinder–Oaxaca decomposition, which was originally developed for analyzing differences in rates between groups, and Norman B. Ryder's (1965) cohort effect theory, which emphasizes the role of demographic turnover in shaping long-term social trends.
+However, Firebaugh's decomposition method introduced new analytical features, including: